Tips for Doctors

 I’m not a doctor, but… I AM a very well spoken, studied and observant hypermobile Ehlers-Danlos Syndrome patient with a lot of experience seeing doctors and reading about other people’s experiences of same too.
 And like many with hEDS, I also have MCAS and had mild POTS (a form of dysautonomia), which we find commonly co-morbid, and sometimes even more show-stopping at my worst.

-I will summarize some of the key features and considerations we complain about the most in our support groups here, to help our visits go more smoothly.
-I’ve been observing upwards of 20,000 patients (albeit socially) daily online through my various online support groups – and we love to complain!
+I will summarize some of the key features and considerations we complain about the most in our support groups below, to help our visits go more smoothly.
+I’ve been observing upwards of 30,000 patients (albeit socially) daily online through my various online support groups – and we love to complain!